SS47816/fiss_planner/README.md

 # Launch nodes
 roslaunch fiss_planner fiss_planner.launch
 ```

+### Update July 2022
+The latest instructions to run our code will be coming soon, since the LGSVL simulator is deprecated recently

 ## Contribution
 You are welcome contributing to the package by opening a pull-request